magpie-ea/magpie-v3-docs/docs/01_designing_experiments/03_interactive_and iterated_experiments.md

 ### Chains
 A chain contains a line of generations.
 For example in an iterated narration experiment, every chain would develop their story independently.

-### Conditions
+### Variants
-A condition contains multiple chains and defines the independent variables for those chains.
-In an iterated narration experiment conditions would be different initial stories, for example.
+A variant contains multiple chains and defines the independent variables for those chains.
+In an iterated narration experiment variants would be different initial stories, for example.

 ## The experiment tuple
 These characteristics indicate the total number of required participants, obtained by multiplying them.
-Each participant can thus also be assigned a unique tri-tuple, indicating their collaborator number, generation number and chain number and condition number.
+Each participant can thus also be assigned a unique tri-tuple, indicating their collaborator number, generation number and chain number and variant number.

 ## Building interactive experiments
 Before participants can interact with other participants in their chain, the browser needs to connect to the magpie server